 The Board reviews the adequacy and form of compensation and compares it to other companies of similar size and stage of development.
 There is no minimum share ownership requirement for directors.
-Directors' compensation is in the form of Options and the payment of directors' fees, a percentage of which may be paid in DSUs.
+Compensation for non-NEO directors is in the form of Options and the payment of directors' fees, a percentage of which may be paid in DSUs.
 The Company's Compensation Committee reviews and recommends to the Board for approval the general compensation philosophy and guidelines for all directors and executive officers, including the CEO.
 This includes incentive plan design and other remuneration.